Skip to main content

 • Mood changes.
 Anxiety and irritability often more than depression in the early years.
 Treated as a psychiatric problem at most practices.

 • Joint pain.
-The estrogen-arthritic-symptoms link is real and underappreciated.
+The link between estrogen and joint symptoms is documented and underappreciated.
 Often the second or third complaint and rarely connected back to perimenopause.

 • Weight redistribution.
 Central weight gain that did not used to happen, even with the same diet and training.